supergreenlab/SuperGreenLive/README.md

 #### Locally

-Just run the executable by double clicking it.
+Just run the executable by double clicking it, it'll prompt for the drobox token on startup.

 Then use your browser to go to `http://localhost:8080/[ Insert the name you chose ]`.